sarihammad/devlink/README.md

 DevLink is a professional social networking platform tailored for software developers.
 DevLink focuses on project-based profiles, technical discussion, and meaningful developer connections.
 Connect, share projects, and grow your dev network.

-## Status

-This project is currently in early development.
-Core features like authentication, post creation, and profile management are in progress.
-Additional features such as messaging, advanced search, and project-based collaboration will be added soon.

 ## Features

 - Developer profile pages with bio, skills, and project showcase